lantz/mininet/README.md

 reference switch.
 Links are virtual ethernet pairs, which live in the Linux kernel and connect our emulated switches to emulated hosts (processes).

+The port to other platforms rely on similar OS-level resource virtualization features comparable to Linux namespaces.
+In specific, the FreeBSD port relies on jails and VIMAGE, and the OpenBSD port relies on rdomains.

 ### Features